Flexberry/flexberry.github.io/pages/products/flexberry-orm/authority-audit/efs_Checking-password-complexity-in-security-console.en.md

 permalink: en/efs_checking-password-complexity-in-security-console.html
 lang: en
 autotranslated: true
-hash: 4f1559eee8949f0cb95f067af6d06fb0176ecb870a2731f455cec3ac2b925e4f
+hash: 64459c60568ffa907e92b93de4cdeffab78c61f03d1c5e22f6474b8c1f964ac3
 ---

 # Checking password complexity in the security console
 When you install a user password in the security console has the ability to organize and control its complexity.
-To specify limits, which must meet the password can be either through configuration file or via the dialog "Agents\password Complexity" (settings are saved in a configuration file).
+To specify constraints that must be met for the password, either via the configuration file or through a dialog box `Агенты\Complexity пароля` (settings are saved in a configuration file).

 ![](/images/pages/img/page/Checking-password-complexity-in-security-console/1 Console security.png)
 ![](/images/pages/img/page/Checking-password-complexity-in-security-console/2 the complexity of the password.png)